 - Four museums of the founding regiments

 The museum is “dedicated to preserving the memories and traditions of the countless Canadians who proudly served their country through numerous wars and conflicts by their selfless dedication, commitment and courage.”
-At this incredible museum visitors can see many exhibits throughout and get an understanding of the role of the military throughout our history.
+At this incredible museum, visitors can see many exhibits and understand the role of the military throughout history.

 Spruce Meadows

 Just south of Calgary is Spruce Meadows, the home of internationally renowned horse-jumping competitions.
-There are numerous tournaments and competitions held throughout the year here, but none more prestigious than the ‘Masters.’
+Numerous tournaments and competitions are held throughout the year here, but none more prestigious than the Masters.
 This is part of the Rolex Grand Slam of Show Jumping, a four-competition season where riders can win up to 1 million Euros.
 The Masters is held every September for four exciting days on the grounds.

-There are many other things happening at Spruce Meadows throughout the year as well.
-In summer, they host a number of Garden Parties, and in the winter, it’s a popular spot for their Christmas Market and holiday lights throughout the grounds.
+Spruce Meadows also hosts many other events throughout the year.
+In summer, it hosts several Garden Parties, and in the winter, it’s a popular spot for its Christmas Market and holiday lights throughout the grounds.

 Treat Yourself to a Spa Day